Watch Our 2-min Explainer video

-If you are asking Can Family Members Witness a Lasting Power of Attorney in the UK? you are not alone.
+If you are asking who can witness LPA attorney signature? you are not alone.
 Many people setting up a Lasting Power of Attorney want to keep the process simple by involving those closest to them, but the rules around signing and witnessing are more specific than most expect.
 A valid LPA must be completed in the correct order, with the right people acting as witnesses to make sure the document is legally sound.
 One of the most common points of confusion is whether a relative can step in as a witness, and the answer depends not only on their relationship to you, but also on whose signature they are witnessing.

 Who Can Legally Witness a Lasting Power of Attorney?